 If you don’t live in Cambridge and you believe a Cambridge restaurant is the cause of your illness, please contact Cambridge Inspectional Services (ISD).
 If a restaurant is the suspected cause of illness, ISD will perform a complete inspection to determine if the restaurant is adhering to the sanitary code.

-For more information on food safety and the prevention of foodborne illness, you may visit the Centers for Disease Control and Prevention (CDC).
+Visit Foodsafety.gov and the CDC for more information on food safety and the prevention of foodborne illness.